Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN

 Note that the sampler $S^H(\cdot;r)$ in Equation (\ref{equ:A_r}) and $S^L(\cdot;r)$ in Equation (\ref{equ:L_H}) are synchronized, such that $r$ corresponds to the indices for the same percentile of slices in the high- and low-resolution.

 { \bf Inference } The memory space needed to store gradient is the main bottleneck for 3D GANs models; however, the gradient is not needed during inference.
 Therefore, we can directly generate the high-resolution image by feeding $Z$ into $G^A$ and $G^H$ sequentially, \ie $\widehat{X}^H(Z) = G^H( G^A(Z) )$).
 Note that to generate the entire image during inference, we directly feed the complete feature maps $A = G^A(Z)$ rather than its sub-volume $A_r$ into the convolutional network $G^H$.
-The idea is illustrated at the top of Fig.~\ref{fig:inference}.